-C-STAR: Course Highlights for Wearable Sensors in Rehabilitation: Tracking for the Future
+C-STAR Course: Highlights for Wearable Sensors in Rehabilitation: Tracking for the Future

-Description: A variety of wearable sensors are available to measure data from individuals needing or who will need rehabilitation.
+A variety of wearable sensors are available to measure data from individuals needing or who will need rehabilitation.
 These data may be used to measure outcomes associated with movements, muscle activation, vital signs, and more.
 While there is no shortage of devices, it is confusing to know when and how to use them in clinical populations to answer clinical and research questions.
 To use wearable sensors effectively to obtain data that is meaningful and relevant, judgments must be made about which devices to use, where to place them, how to configure them, what types of data to collect, and when to make the measurements.

 This "highlights" offering includes sessions from the 2021 C-STAR course "Wearable Sensors in Rehabilitation: Tracking for the Future", and explores basic principles of using wearable sensors to effectively measure biometrics such as muscle health, movement, and vital signs in a rehabilitation population.
 Facilitators review how common wearable sensors work and what they measure, and research/clinical applications where wearable sensors were actively employed using IMU or EMG features.

-Audience: Engineers, Data Scientists, Physical Therapists, Occupational Therapists, Speech-Language Pathologists, and Physicians
+Engineers, Data Scientists, Physical Therapists, Occupational Therapists, Speech-Language Pathologists, and Physicians

 Levi Hargrove, PhD, Scientific Chair, Regenstein Foundation Center for Bionic Medicine and Neural Engineering for Prosthetics and Orthotics Laboratory, Shirley Ryan AbilityLab; Associate Professor, Feinberg School of Medicine and McCormick School of Engineering, Northwestern University